DSC-Capstone/dsc-capstone.github.io/lessons/06/index.md

 - You make changes to files A and B without repulling.
 - You try to push your changes to files A and B, but your push is rejected, because Git doesn't know how to combine your changes with your teammate's changes.

 This is known as a **merge conflict**, and you've likely run into one before.
+In fact, [Methodology Assignment 4](../../../assignments/methodology/04) will have you solve a more complicated merge conflict with a partner!
 When working on larger projects, this single-branch workflow gets messy quickly, and there's a better solution – using multiple branches.

 ### Multiple-Branch Workflows